tr7200/CBNN_SEM_loss_convergence/README.md

 ![Path_diagram.png](Path_diagram.png)

-In arXiv 2008.13038, I take this structural model and turn it into the following causal Bayesian neural network:
+In arXiv 2008.13038, I take that structural model and turn it into the following causal Bayesian neural network:

 ![Figure4.jpg](Figure4.jpg)